mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/index.md

 ### Environments with an HTTP proxy server

 The `kommander migrate` command requires a connection from your environment to the Traefik ingress controller in your cluster.
-If your environment demands the use of an HTTP proxy server, establish an alternative connection to the Traefik ingress controller by running a port-forward into Traefik on a local host.
+If your environment demands the use of an HTTP proxy server, establish an alternative connection to the Traefik ingress controller by running a port-forward into Traefik on a localhost.

 1. Ensure you create or modify the `127.0.0.1` record to include the ingress domain name in your hosts file:

     ```bash
-    [root@sv-2000lvp233 kaas-8002-baseline]# cat /etc/hosts
+    [root@workstation ~] cat /etc/hosts
     127.0.0.1   localhost localhost.localdomain <ingress_domain_name>
     ```